-

-Shu Puer 2017 "Spring Dawn" from Chashuwan: Awakening Spring in Every Cup
+Shu Puer 2017 "Spring Dawn" from Chashuwan: the awakening of spring in every cup

-Shu Puer 2017 "Spring Dawn" (春晓, pinyin chūnxiǎo) from the Chashuwan factory (茶树王, pinyin Cháshù wáng) is an exquisite example of traditional Yunnan puer that will give you an unforgettable experience.
-Aged for seven years, this tea has acquired a soft, harmonious taste and a rich aroma that awakens and inspires.
+The 2017 Shu Pu'er "Spring Dawn" (春晓, pinyin: chūnxiǎo) from the Chashuwang (茶树王, pinyin: Cháshù wáng) brewery is an exquisite example of traditional Yunnan pu'er that will provide an unforgettable experience.
+Aged for seven years, this tea has acquired a soft, harmonious flavor and a rich aroma that awakens and inspires.

 History of creation and features

-Chashuvan Tea Factory is famous for its high-quality pu-erhs, which are produced using traditional technologies.
-Shu Pu-erh "Spring Dawn" is the result of many years of experience and skill of tea masters.
-For its creation, the highest quality raw materials were used, collected in the best tea gardens of Yunnan.
-Careful fermentation in heaps allowed to obtain tea with a bright, rich taste and multifaceted aroma.
+Chashuvan Tea Factory is renowned for its high-quality pu-erh teas, produced using traditional techniques.
+Shu Pu-erh "Spring Dawn" is the result of years of experience and the skill of our tea masters.
+It was created using the highest-quality raw materials, harvested from the best tea gardens in Yunnan.
+Careful fermentation in piles produces a tea with a bright, rich flavor and a multifaceted aroma.

-- Manufacturer: Chashuwan is one of the famous puer producers in China.
+- Manufacturer: Chashuwan is one of the famous pu-erh producers in China.

 - Name: "Spring Dawn" - a poetic name that reflects the character of this tea: fresh, bright, with notes of awakening.